ShalamanShalaman/dict_eeas/README.md

 This repository contains the DICT Employee Attendance and Accomplishment System (EAAS) built with a Laravel backend, React frontend, and a Python processing module.

-**Branches**
-eaas_laravel
+Branches
-Main development branch used for local testing. laravel_deploy
-Branch used for deployment / hosting.
+eaas_laravel - main development branch used for local testing. laravel_deploy - branch used for deployment / hosting.

 Make sure you are on the correct branch before running or pushing changes.